Sacramento-San Joaquin Delta National Heritage Area Passport Program

 What’s a passport?

-The Sacramento-San Joaquin Delta National Heritage Area is about to become one of 44 NHAs, in addition to nearly all parks in the National Park System, that participate in the Passport to Your National Parks Program.
+The Sacramento-San Joaquin Delta National Heritage Area is one of 44 NHAs that participate in the Passport to Your National Parks Program, in addition to nearly all parks in the National Park System.

 The idea is simple: Travelers can purchase a passport book that they get stamped whenever they visit a participating NHA or park in the National Park System.
 The stamp records the name of the NHA, the city or town where the stamping station is located, and date of the visit.
 It’s just like getting your official passport stamped when you enter another country, only this passport book is a handheld memento of all the incredible places you’ve visited right here in America.